Una campagna diNathalie BiniContatti

 Proporremo eventi come mostre fotografiche, proiezioni di foto e video durante serate di vario tipo.

 AL FINE DI GARANTIRE LA MASSIMA TRASPARENZA ABBIAMO DECISO DI AFFIDARCI NUOVAMENTE A QUESTA PIATTAFORMA , IN MODO CHE SIANO DISPONIBILI PIU FORME DI PAGAMENTO E TUTTO SIA TRACCIABILE E VERIFICABILE.
 Se desideri maggiori informazioni o hai problemi con il pagamento, contattaci. email@example.com

 PER ESSERE AGGIORNATO SULLE DATE DEGLI EVENTI E L'UTILIZZO DEI FONDI VISITA IL NOSTRO SITO INTERNET!!! http://www.vasilikamoon.altervista.org

-We are three italian girls, who met in September 2016, in Vasilika, a refugee camp near Thessaloniki (Greece).
+We are five italian girls, who met in September 2016, in Vasilika, a refugee camp near Thessaloniki (Greece).

-As Vasilika camp closed two months ago, we are now working in Diavata, Derveni and Elpido camps.
-Refugees are Syrian arabs and Kurds who, after fleeing their war torn country, found themselves stuck and stranded in refugee camps in Greece, since the now strictly controlled Greek borders were closed months ago.
+1300 people , 500 of whom are children, presently live in this camp.
+They are Syrian arabs and Kurds who, after fleeing their war torn country, found themselves stuck and stranded in refugee camps in Greece, since the now strictly controlled Greek borders were closed months ago.
 These people faced long marches on foot, a life-threatening journey across the sea separating Turkey from Greece, and at their arrival in Europe were deported to temporary camps first, and to government-controlled camps afterwards.